istefanis/controllio/README.md

 ![app](https://github.com/istefanis/controllio/blob/main/assets/img/app.png)

-A web app which lets Control Systems engineers design & experiment with LTI (linear time-invariant) dynamical systems online.
+Controllio is a web app which lets Control Systems engineers design & experiment with LTI (linear time-invariant) dynamical systems online.

 So far, functionality has been implemented for: